yuwei-wu/rotors_simulator/README.md

 $ sudo apt install python-rosinstall python-rosinstall-generator build-essential
 ```

+### 1.2 Set workspace

-2. If you don't have a ROS workspace yet, you can do so by: (It's better to directly create a new workspace.)
+If you don't have a ROS workspace yet, you can do so by: (It's better to directly create a new workspace.)

 ```console
 $ mkdir -p ~/catkin_ws/src && cd ~/catkin_ws/